 Please note that UMAT scores are valid for one year only.

-You can register for the UMAT online at http://umatweb.acer.edu.au.
-Registrations for UMAT 2014 opened in early December 2013.
+You can register for the UMAT online at http://umat.acer.edu.au/.
+Registrations for UMAT 2017 open in early December 2016.

 Please note that enrolling with MedEntry UMAT Preparation course does not represent or include an application to sit the UMAT.

-ACER is the Australian Council for Educational Research; an organization that administers the UMAT.
+ACER is the Australian Council for Educational Research; the organization that administers the UMAT.
 You will need to contact ACER to register for the UMAT.
-Please visit http://umatweb.acer.edu.au for more information.
+Please visit http://umat.acer.edu.au/ for more information.

 ACER has extensive expertise in developing and using many high stakes tests such as the UMAT, HPAT, GAMSAT etc in many countries.

-Your completed registration must be received at the UMAT office at ACER no later than 5.00 pm Australian Eastern Standard Time (AEST) on Friday 6 June 2014.
+Your completed registration must be received at the UMAT office at ACER by 2 June 2017.

-For 2014: Late registrations for UMAT will be accepted up to 5pm AEST on Friday 20 June 2014 on payment of a late fee of $65 in addition to the registration fee.
-The online registration system will close at 5pm AEST on Friday 20 June 2014.
-It will NOT be possible to register for UMAT 2014 after this time.
+Late registrations for UMAT will be accepted up to 14 days after the normal closing date (16 June) on payment of a late fee of $65 in addition to the registration fee.

 The graduate medicine entry route requires that you complete a degree first before applying for Medicine.
 This means studying hard for an additional 3 or 4 years (and paying the fees), to maintain high grades with no guarantee of getting into Medicine.
 So you will have exams for at least 7 years: three years of first degree and 4 years of condensed medical degree.
 Undergrad medicine, for eg at Monash, is far less stressful because in the first year they ease you in, and in final year you are working as an unpaid intern (so no exams).